Mass spectra in ${\cal N}=1\, SU(N_c)$ SQCD with $N_F=N_c$ and problems with S-confinement: About regimes on the moduli space

 But, as was emphasized in \cite{ch21}, responsible for confinement condensed {\it magnetic monopoles and mutually non-local with them electric scalar quarks can not condense simultaneously in the vacuum state}.
 For this reason, because the condensate of all defective electric "quarks" $\Phi^i_{\beta}=\delta ^i_{\beta}|v|$ is {\it strictly fixed by hands} at $\rho_{\rm electr}=|v| > 0$ in \cite{FS}, {\it this prevents mutually nonlocal with them magnetic monopoles to condense simultaneously with such "quarks"\, in the vacuum state.
 I.e., definitely, there is then no confinement of electric charges at all $0 < |v| < \infty$ in the Stuckelberg $SU(N_c)$ YM-theory used in \cite{FS}.
 All electric charges are really not confined but screened}.
 Therefore, the conclusion of \cite{FS} about an analytical crossover between the "regime with confinement" at $0 < g|v|\ll\Lambda_{YM}$ (according \cite{FS}) and the higgs regime at $g|v|\gg\Lambda_{YM}$ is not surprising. {\it This Stuckelberg theory used in \cite{FS} with such defective non-dynamical electric "quarks" $\Phi^i_{\beta} = \delta ^i_{\beta}|v|,\,\, |v| > 0$ stays permanently in the completely higgsed by hands phase with massive all electric gluons, with no condensation of magnetic monopoles and no confinement of electrically charged particles}.\\

-To describe all this in more details, we will need more detailed picture of the confinement mechanist of electric charges in the standard pure $SU(N_c)$ YM theory.
-We describe now the proposed model for this confinement mechanism. ~\footnote{\, Nevertheless, we expect that this model may be realistic. }
+To describe all this in more details, we will need more detailed picture of the confinement mechanist of electric charges in the standard pure $SU(N_c)_c$ YM theory.
+We describe now in short the proposed model for this confinement mechanism. ~\footnote{\, Nevertheless, we expect that this model well may be realistic. }